ExaESM-WP4/Containers-for-Scientific-Computing/05_singularity.md

 # Singularity

-## Workflow: Docker build to Singularity run
+docker versus singularity versus docker

+why use docker for building singularity images?

+## Workflow

 The scientific container lifecycle: From `docker build` to `singularity run`.
 (We don't cover the debugging, archival and/or reproduction steps here explicitly.)

 ### Specification

-Let's specify a container image that contains a Bash script to print a "hello world" message.
+Let's specify a container image that contains a Bash (!) script to print a "hello world" message.
-In the Ubuntu base image...
+In the Ubuntu base image... but let's use Alpine.

 ```
+$ cat Dockerfile
+FROM alpine:latest
+RUN ...
+RUN ...
 ```

-### Build
+### Building

 ```
 $ docker build -t local/hello-from-osx-build-system .
 ```

-### Deploy
+### Deployment

 There are two options to ...